 Snakes and Ladders on the way to Agroecology

-This project aims at developing a concept for the transmission of agroecological practices (Do’s and Don’ts) in a lively and conducive environment for smallholder farming families in India and Tanzania.
+This project developed a board game explaining the dos and don’ts of agroecological practices in a lively and entertaining way for smallholder farming families in India and Tanzania.

 Factsheet